kogrms/designer-portfolio/README.md

 # Designer portfolio

-## A dynamic designer's portfolio website created with Vue.js (v2.x) and Vue Router
+## A clear designer's portfolio website created with Vue.js and Vue Router

 Showcase projects and work experience elegantly with smooth navigation and an engaging, responsive (desktop-only for now) user interface.